-Located towards the end of the road that leads up to Rim Drive, this year-round facility is not only a Crater Lake National Park visitor center but the park headquarters, a book store, and a post office.
-This is a good place to stop at the beginning of your visit.
-You'll learn more about Crater Lake and Mount Mazama through interpretive exhibits and a film.
-Expert park rangers can provide information about trail and road conditions, recreation trails, and campgrounds.
-Be sure to pick up a current copy of "Crater Lake Reflections", a seasonal publication that provides detailed information and maps covering numerous aspects of the park.
+Located toward the end of the road that leads up to Rim Drive, this year-round facility is not only a Crater Lake National Park visitor center, but the park headquarters, a book store and a post office.
+In short, it's an all-around great place to stop at the beginning of your visit.
+Sure, you can enjoy the beautiful lake without knowing much about it, but orient yourself with some knowledge about Crater Lake and Mount Mazama through interpretive exhibits and a film and you can appreciate it even more.
+Expert park rangers can provide information about trail and road conditions, recreation trails and campgrounds.
+And pick up a copy of "Crater Lake Reflections" so you've got the latest and greatest information and maps for the park.

 04 of 07

 Waterfalls, wildflowers and volcanic spires.
 Wooded landscapes that open up to awesome Crater Lake views.
 These are all great reasons to enjoy a hike - or several! - during your visit to Crater Lake National Park.
 The easier nature trails include the Lady of the Woods loop at the Steel Visitor Center or the accessible Godfrey Glen.
 From Rim Village you can enjoy the 2.4-mile Discovery Point trail that skirts the caldera rim and offers great lake and Wizard Island views.
 Whether in sight of the lake or among down-slope woods and meadows, once in the park you'll find many hiking options.Continue to 5 of 7 below.